 Movies Directed by Wong Kar Wai (in alphabetical order)

 Wong Kar Wai makes a kung fu movie.
 What more do you need to know, really?
-Dramatizing the life of the legendary Wing Chun master Ip Man, best known (read: only known) to Westerners as the man who taught Bruce Lee, The Grandmaster scurries through the biographical details and focuses on gorgeous, balletic fight scenes between Ip (played by Wong… read more!
+Dramatizing the life of the legendary Wing Chun master Ip Man, best known (read: only known) to Westerners as the man who taught Bruce Lee, The Grandmaster scurries through the biographical details and focuses on balletic fight scenes between Ip (played by Wong regular… read more!

 Bar none, this is the most romantic motion picture I've ever seen.
 No big surprise, considering it's the latest from writer/director/producer Wong Kar Wai, who has proven adept at capturing the essence of heartbreak in his previous films (especially Chungking Express and Fallen Angels).
-But this film shines as the culmination of his work, as sophisticated and moody as -… read more!
+But this film shines as the culmination of his work: as sophisticated and moody as, yet… read more!

 Legendary Hong Kong director Wong Kar Wai has been taking a drubbing by critics over this, his first English-language feature.
 I won't be so hard on My Blueberry Nights, though by no means did I find it a great film.
 Wallowing in Wong's trademark themes of loneliness and romantic obsession, the film is more or less divided into three stories, with itinerant waitress… read more!